wavefrontHQ/docs/pages/doc/ui_examine_data.md

 ## Find a Dashboard

 Many Wavefront users work in environments with many dashboards.

-To find a dashboard, you have two options:
+**To find a dashboard**, you have two options:
 * From the task bar, select **Dashboards > All Dashboards** and narrow down your search using the fields on the left.
 * From within a dashboard, use the **Search Dashboards** field in the upper right to find other dashboards.
 The search string matches dashboard name or URL.

 ## Isolate Sources or Series

-You focus on a particular source or series in the dashboard view or the single-chart view.
+You can focus on a particular source or series in the dashboard view or the single-chart view.
+The selected source(s) or series show up at the bottom of the browser window.

 **To isolate sources and aggregated series** you can click a series in a chart: